 They can help convert tentative users, especially when you’re offering “only good for ten more hours!”-styled discounts.
 The promise of “exclusive” and “insider” benefits for email subscribers can also work well.

-Some businesses will use pop-ups that show up as soon as a user is on their site.
+Some businesses will use pop-ups that show up as soon as they are on their site.

 Others will set the pop-ups to show up when the site has cues that the user may be on their way to leaving the site.
 Test them out to see what works best for you.

-Whenever you’re running any kind of marketing campaign, make sure that you’re using audience segmentation to the fullest.
+Whenever you’re running any marketing campaign, make sure that you’re using audience segmentation to the fullest.